run-ai/docs/docs/admin/runai-setup/self-hosted/ocp/preparations.md

     (If docker is configured to [run as non-root](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user){target=_blank} then `sudo` is not required).

+    The script should create a file named custom-env.yaml which will be used by the control-plane installation.

 ## (Optional) Mark Run:ai System Workers

 You can __optionally__ set the Run:ai control plane to run on specific nodes.
 Kubernetes will attempt to schedule Run:ai pods to these nodes.
 If lacking resources, the Run:ai nodes will move to another, non-labeled node.